Raymond III, Count of Tripoli: Captivity

 The crusader leaders captured at Harim were taken to Aleppo, where they were imprisoned.
-William of Tyre's report about Raymund's captivity is contradictory.
+The chronicler William of Tyre's contemporaneous report about Raymond's captivity is contradictory.
 He claimed that Raymond had spent his imprisonment "in beggary and iron", but he also emphasized that Raymond had learnt to read and acquired a high level of education in the prison.
 Modern historians assume, without positive evidence, that Raymond learnt Arabic during his captivity.
-Raymond instructed his "loyal vassals" to acknowledge King Amalric of Jerusalem (r.
+Raymond, as William of Tyre continues, instructed his "loyal vassals" to acknowledge King Amalric of Jerusalem (r.
 1163–1174), who had succeeded Baldwin III, as the lawful ruler of Tripoli for the duration of his captivity.
 Amalric hurried to Tripoli and took full responsibility for its government, assuming the title of "administrator of the county of Tripoli".
-He could persuade Nur ad-Din to release Bohemond III and Thoros II, Prince of Armenia (r.
+He was able to persuade Nur ad-Din to release Bohemond III and Thoros II, Prince of Armenia (r.
 1144–1169), because they were the Byzantine emperor's vassals; Raymond remained imprisoned.

+Amalric was the crusader states' supreme ruler but his position was fragile.
 Bertrand de Blanchefort, Grand Master of the Knights Templar, reminded Louis VII of France (r.
-1137–1180) in November 1164 that Amalric would be unable to defend the crusader states alone.
+1137–1180) in November 1164 that Amalric would be unable to defend the Frankish East alone.
 Nur ad-Din captured the fortress at al-Munaytira in 1165 (or 1166), and destroyed the Templars' castles at Halba, Araima and Safita in the summer of 1167.
-According to historian Kevin James Lewis, Nur ad-Din captured Gibelacar during the latter campaign; the fortress was recaptured in late 1169 or early 1170.
+Lewis argues that Nur ad-Din captured Gibelacar during the latter campaign; the fortress was recaptured in late 1169 or early 1170.